codepath/android_guides/Understanding-App-Resources.md

 ### Alternate Layout Files

 Often alternative resources are used to specify different layout files for phones and tablets.
-This can be done using the "smallest width" qualifer of `sw`.
-The folder structure might be setup as the following:
+This can be done using the "smallest width" qualifier of `sw`.
+The folder structure might be set up as follows:

 ```
 res/